Operations

 Our exploration strategy focuses on both regional exploration targets, as we look to create a modern gold processing hub and broader landholding around the highly prospective Okvau Gold Project in Cambodia.

-Our Western Australian interests are principally focused on the to date under explored, highly prospective Dingo Range greenstone belt, North Laverton Gold Project, with new discoveries made at the Freeman’s Find and Banjawarn Prospects.
+Our Western Australian interests are principally focused on the to date under explored, highly prospective Dingo Range greenstone belt, Dingo Range Gold Project, with new discoveries made at Freeman’s Find, Banjawarn, Great Northern and recently identified Stables Prospects, highlighting the district-scale exploration potential of the belt.

 OKVAU GOLD PROJECT EXPLORATION PROGRAM